 Step 3 – Immerse yourself in the culture of your chosen language, either through work experience or by travel, to deepen your understanding of the language and culture.

-Step 4 – Become certified through an organisation such as the National Accreditation Authority for Interpreters and Interpreters (NAATI).
+Step 4 – Become certified through an accreditation organisation or authority.

 Step 5 – Upskill with short courses and continued professional development.